-People have claimed that soaking themselves in hot spring has healed their joint pain, body acne sinus while retaining their glowing skin.
-Gelephu Tshachu is one of the places in Bhutan where tourist can relish in the warm natural spring water with many healing properties.
-Whether you belief in healing properties or not, the experience of sharing a small hot spring with different people where people are soaking themselves in minimalistic clothing without feeling awkward can be an everlasting memory.
+People have claimed that soaking themselves in hot spring has healed their joint pain, and body acne sinus while retaining their glowing skin.
+Gelephu Tshachu is one of the places in Bhutan where tourists can relish the warm natural spring water with many healing properties.
+Whether you believe in healing properties or not, the experience of sharing a small hot spring with different people where people are soaking themselves in minimalistic clothing without feeling awkward can be an everlasting memory.

 Most of the locals visit Gelephu Tshachu at any time of the year.
 However, the tourist rush can be seen in the hot spring during the months of winter.
 The winter season from November to February is considered the best time to visit Gelephu Tshachu.
 Thousands of people from around Bhutan and also other countries visit the hot spring in winter.
 So, why are you waiting for?
 Plan your Gelephu Tshachu Tour now.